aframevr/aframe/docs/introduction/developing-with-threejs.md

 - A-Frame's `<a-scene>` maps one-to-one with a three.js scene.
 - A-Frame's `<a-entity>` maps to one or more three.js objects.
 - three.js's objects have a reference to their A-Frame entity via `.el`, which is set by A-Frame.
+- A-Frame's HTML code is automatically mapped to the corresponding three.js scene graph without the need for knowing three.js.

 ### Parent-Child Relationships